Crew Dragon Demo-1: Mission

 The spacecraft tested the approach and automated docking procedures with the International Space Station (ISS), consequent undocking from the ISS, full re-entry, splashdown and recovery steps to provide data requisite to subsequently qualify for flights transporting humans to the ISS.
 Life support systems were monitored throughout the test flight.
-The capsule was planned for re-use in an in-flight abort test, but it was destroyed in an accident during a static fire test of its SuperDraco thrusters.
+The capsule was to be re-used in an in-flight abort test, but it was destroyed in an accident during a static fire test of its SuperDraco thrusters.

 The mission was launched on a SpaceX Falcon 9 Block 5 launch vehicle contracted by NASA's Commercial Crew Program.
 Initial plans had hoped to see CCDev2 flights as early as 2015.
 Demo-1 was eventually slated for no earlier than December 2016, and then delayed several times throughout 2017.
 The first exact date was published by NASA in November 2018 to be 17 January 2019, but this was delayed until February 2019.
 The static fire took place on 24 January 2019 and the launch date was set to 23 February 2019.
 By the end of January 2019, the launch was delayed to no earlier than 2 March 2019 according to a FCC filing by SpaceX for Dragon 2 capsule telemetry, tracking, and command.

 Demo-1 passed its Flight Readiness Review (FRR) and Launch Readiness Review (LRR) on 22 February 2019 and 27 February 2019 respectively.